LongJohnTeabag11/Queen-Anne-s-Revenge/README.md

 4. Finally, you can get rid of any remaining .mp4 files left in the directory - inside teh 'MPTHREE' directory is all the .mp3 files

 ## External Dependancies:
-You will be required to install ytdlp, ffmpeg and youtubesearchpython
+- You will be required to install ytdlp, ffmpeg and youtubesearchpython
-\n All of this can be done using the following commands:
+- All of this can be done using the following commands:
 ```YoutubeDLP
 pip install ytdlp
 ```